Project overview

 The client wanted to expand their outreach beyond track patrons and provide fans with a convenient option of following races live or on-demand.
 The project team would have two big challenges to deal with:

-To let the client monitor production and ensure that all parties remained on the same page throughout the project, Oxagile implemented a transparent and predictable Scrum process and appointed a Certified Scrum Master to head the team.
+Early into the project, we started delivering potentially shippable product increments.
+Designers and front-end engineers rapidly created appealing prototypes and mockups for the Roku, Apple TV, and Amazon Fire TV applications.
+To let the client monitor production and ensure that all parties remained on the same page throughout the project, we implemented Scrum and appointed a Certified Scrum Master to head the team.
+Thanks to efficient collaboration with the client, we effectively planned sprints, promptly provided product demos upon the stakeholder’s request, and received valuable iterative feedback.

-• Watching multi-camera live-streams from 3 major racetracks
+• Watching multi-camera live streams from 3 major race tracks

 • Enjoying full HD recordings of races, training sessions, and interviews with the jockeys